IowaDave/Thermistors/README.md

 #### [Links](#links-1)

 ## Introduction
-Thermistors have been explained and demonstrated abundantly for temperature measurement.
-This writer reviewed seven Arduino-style libraries.
+Many web pages exist to describe or demonstrate using thermistors for temperature measurement.
+For example, this writer reviewed seven Arduino-style libraries.
 See the [links](#links-1) provided below.

-A reader can stop right there and go find how-tos online.
+A reader can stop now and go sift through all those how-tos online.
 Or stay here and delve into it a little farther with me.

-Still with me?
-Very well.
-How does one measure a temperature *accurately* using a thermistor?
+Because the articles I reviewed left me wondering: how does one measure a temperature *accurately* using a thermistor?

 What attracts me to thermistors is their simplicity compared to &ldquo;intelligent&rdquo; sensors marketed to hobbyists, such as the popular DS3231, DHT11 and DHT22 devices.